Pastoral Award 2020 (updated Oct 2020)

 PERMANENT FULL TIME AND PART TIME ONLY

-From 8 April 2020, employers and award employees can agree in writing that the employee take annual leave at half pay.
-This leave must commence before 29 March 2021.
+Employers and award employees can agree in writing that the employee take annual leave at half pay.
+This leave must commence before 31 December 2021.

 Excessive leave – Request by employees for leave – Pastoral Award employees

 Terms about excessive leave in the Pastoral Award 2020 changed as of 29 July 2017.